Uncertainty Quantification on Graph Learning: A Survey

-Capitalizing on the capabilities of GVAEs in representation and uncertainty modeling, several studies have extended them to model dynamic graphs more effectively.
-Hajiramezanali et al. \cite{hajiramezanali2019variational} develop a novel hierarchical variational model that introduces additional latent random variables.
-This model jointly captures the hidden states of a Graph Recurrent Neural Network (GRNN) to effectively represent both topological changes and node attribute variations in dynamic graphs.
-To learn dynamic graph representations in hyperbolic space while also modeling uncertainty, TGNN \cite{sun2021hyperbolic} incorporating a hyperbolic graph variational autoencoder is proposed, which encodes stochastic nodes from hyperbolic normal distributions.
+To address VGAE's limitations in capturing complex dependencies, interpretability, and isolated node handling, various extensions have been proposed: hierarchical frameworks for dependency modeling \cite{hasanzadeh2019semi}, interpretable cluster-based latent factors \cite{li2020dirichlet}, normalized embeddings for isolated nodes \cite{ahn2021variational}, iterative decoders for scalable reconstruction \cite{grover2019graphite}, and graph-level representations \cite{simonovsky2018graphvae}.
+For dynamic graphs, VGAE is extended to model temporal dynamics through hierarchical variational frameworks \cite{hajiramezanali2019variational} or hyperbolic space representations \cite{sun2021hyperbolic}.

-\textbf{BGNNs.} A series of BGNN works consider model parameters, passed messages, and other key elements in graph learning as distributions rather than deterministic values.
+\textbf{BGNNs.} A series of BGNN works consider graph structures, model parameters, and passed messages in graph learning as distributions rather than deterministic values.
 Bayesian GCNN \cite{zhang2019bayesian} treats the observed graph $G_{obs}$ as a sample from an assortative mixed membership stochastic block model (a-MMSBM) ~\cite{li2016scalable,gopalan2012scalable}.
-As a result, the posterior probability of node (or graph) labels can be computed by:
+The posterior probability of node (or graph) labels can be computed by:

-Here $\boldsymbol{\theta}$ is a random variable representing the parameters of a Bayesian GCN over graph $G$, and $\lambda$ denotes the parameters that characterize a family of random graphs. $\mathbf{Y}_{\mathcal{L}}$ and $\mathbf{X}$ represent the training label set and the node feature matrix, respectively. $p(\mathbf{Y}^*|\boldsymbol{\theta}, G, \mathbf{X})$ can be modeled using a categorical distribution by applying a softmax function to the output of the $L$-layer GCN $\mathbf{H}^{(L)}$.
-As an alternative to a-MMSBM, BGCN (node copying) \cite{pal2019bayesian} uses a node copying-based generative model, while BGCN (non-parametric) \cite{pal2020non} employs a non-parametric generative model to construct the posterior distribution of graph adjacency matrices.
+where the integrals are taken over the parameter space $\Theta$, the graph space $\mathcal{G}$, and the hyperparameter space $\Lambda$.
+Here $\theta$ is a random variable representing the weight matrices of a Bayesian GCN over graph $G$, and $\lambda$ denotes the hyperparameters governing the prior distribution over the graph topology. $Y_{\mathcal{T}}$ represents the training label set. $P(Y^*|\theta, G, \mathbf{X})$ can be modeled using a categorical distribution by applying a softmax function to the final-layer node embeddings from the $L$-layer GCN.
+Alternative generative models for graph structure inference include node copying \cite{pal2019bayesian} which explicitly models the graph generation process, and non-parametric approaches \cite{pal2020non} that construct posterior distributions over adjacency matrices without restrictive parametric assumptions.

-In addition to treating the observed graph as a random variable, the following works also assign probability distributions to other GNN components, adopting a Bayesian approach to model uncertainty.